 In the world of fashion, green is the new black.
-The market for sustainable fashion has grown considerably in the 17 years since Stella McCartney first launched and proved that brands could be completely sustainable without losing fashion credibility.
+The market for sustainable packaging fashion solutions has grown considerably in the 17 years since Stella McCartney first launched and proved that brands could be completely sustainable without losing fashion credibility.

 Consumers are increasingly demanding change because they are buying brands, not just for the product, but also, for what the product represents.
 The result is that the number of consumers that place sustainability as a major factor in their fashion choices has risen to nearly 60 percent, a marked change from previous decades.